manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 I'm now convinced that AI-assisted software development has the potential to elevate our craft to the next level in terms of productivity.
 This is why I believe our community should embrace it sooner rather than later — but like all tools and practices, with the right perspective and a measured approach.

 My motivation for sharing these experiences and the best practices I've identified is to help move the needle forward in terms of AI adoption within the broader software development community — even if realistically, it's only by some micrometers.

+> **A Note on Learning & Productivity:** As some commenters on HackerNews rightly pointed out, AI can also be a powerful learning accelerator.
+By asking the AI to explain concepts, patterns, or generated code, developers (both junior and senior) can deepen their understanding more rapidly.
+While this post focuses on leveraging AI for implementation, its role in learning is equally significant and contributes to overall productivity.

 # The Current State of AI Coding